CloudFerro/CFmapserver/README.md

 # CFMapserver

-CFmapserver is a wrapper utility for deploying [MapServer](https://mapserver.org/about.html#aboutMapServer) on Kubernetes, and enabling automated updates of its mapfile sources.
+CFmapserver is a wrapper utility for deploying [MapServer](https://mapserver.org/about.html#aboutMapServer) on Kubernetes, and enabling automated synchronization of mapfiles from S3.

 ## How it works

 CFmapserver is available as a [Helm](https://helm.sh/) chart, which enables deploying MapServer instances on Kubernetes with minimum configuration.
-MapServer instances get deployed as a containers and serve map files from `/etc/mapserver` folder.
-The contents of this folder are populated based on the contents of your S3 bucket.
+MapServer instances get deployed as a containers and serve map files from their `/etc/mapserver` folder.
+The contents of this folder are populated based on the contents of an S3 bucket.
 If the map files in the buckets change (e.g. are added, deleted or updated), a Kubernetes cronjob will periodically update the `/etc/mapserver` contents as well.

 ## Prerequisites